reverb256/reverb256/README.md

 Now I am migrating to Omarchy.

-In the months since: a 4-host declarative NixOS cluster with K3s, AI inference gateways, MCP orchestration, **and the MapleSpike sovereign-AI data-fabric** ([maplespike is a private mono-repo under github.com/reverb256](https://github.com/reverb256)) — all self-hosted, all $0.
+In the months since: a 4-host declarative NixOS cluster with K3s, AI inference gateways, MCP orchestration,  — all self-hosted, all $0.
 (No specific commit or module count is asserted here; the live cluster and the live repo are the source of truth.)

 All code is AI-generated via agentic pipelines I architect.
 I define the scope, the AI executes.